lcsommer/OSeMBE/README.rst

 Setup and Installation
 ----------------------

-To run this analysis you need to install GLPK and a solver such as CBC or CPLEX.
+To run this analysis you need to install GLPK and a solver such as CBC, gurobi or CPLEX.

+It is recommended to run the dataset in combination with the fast code of  OSeMOSYS v1.0.1. https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/releases/download/v1.0.1/osemosys_gnu_mathprog_v1.0.1.zip

-You should also have Python >= 3.6 environment setup with the following dependencies:
+For the visualisation scripts you should have an environment with the following dependencies:
+- `python` >= 3.6
 - `pandas`
 - `plotly`